Code-Institute-Submissions/buzzing-strings/TESTING.md

 ### Features Testing

-1. **About Us...
-Page**
+#### 1. About Us...
+Page

-    1.1 Test type: Check the buttons functionality available for the user.
+**1.1 Test type:** Check the buttons functionality available for the user.
         Do they redirect the user to specific website sections as initially designed?

-    Result: Positive.
-All buttons working properly and redirect the user as planned (Sign Up/Log In/Guitar Guitar shop, etc.)
+**Result:** Positive.
+All buttons working properly and redirect the user as
+            planned (Sign Up/Log In/Guitar Guitar shop, etc.).

-2. **Log In Page**
+#### 2. Log In Page

-    2.1 Test type: Submit an empty login form.
-Does the error message pop up informing to fill in all requested fields?
+**2.1 Test type:** Submit an empty login form.
+Does the error message pop up
+        informing to fill in all requested fields?

-    Result: Positive.
-Short message appears reminding the user to fill in each field.
+**Result:** Positive.
+Short message appears reminding the user to fill in
+            each field.

-    2.2 Test type: Fill in the username and password fields using wrong username or password.
+**2.2 Test type:** Fill in the username and password fields using wrong username
+        or password.
 Does the system come up with a warning message?

-    Result: Positive.
-Message appears on screen informing the user a wrong username and/or Password was incorrect.
+**Result:** Positive.
+Message appears on screen informing the user a wrong username
+            and/or Password was incorrect.

-3. **Sign Up!
-Page**
+#### 3. Sign Up!
+Page

-    3.1 Test type: Fill in the form leaving one of the fields blank and try submit the request.
+**3.1 Test type:** Fill in the form leaving one of the fields blank and try submit the request.
         Does the system remind the user not to leave the form with blank fields?

-    Result: Positive.
+**Result:** Positive.
 Message appears to remind the user that no field can be left blank.

-    3.2 Test type: Click on Log In link.
+**3.2 Test type:** Click on Log In link.
 Does it redirect the user to Log In page?

-    Result: Positive.
+**Result:** Positive.
 Once the link is clicked it redirects the user to Log In page.

-4. **All Guitars**
+#### 4. All Guitars

-    4.1 Test type: Use the link provided to add a guitar if the the guitar list does not display any guitars.
+**4.1 Test type:** Use the link provided to add a guitar if the the guitar list does not
+        display any guitars.
 Does the link redirect the user to correct place?

-    Result: Positive.
+**Result:** Positive.
 Once the user clicks on the link it redirects to Add Guitar page.

-    4.2 Test type: View the guitars list.
-Can the user view and check the guitars displayed on the page?
+**4.2 Test type:** View the guitars list.
+Can the user view and check the guitars displayed on
+        the page?

-    Result: Positive.
+**Result:** Positive.
 The user can view the added guitars.

-5. **Log Out Page**
+#### 4. Log Out Page

-    5.1 Test type: Click on Log Out icon placed either in top navbar or mobile sidenav.
-Does the user log out successfully?
+**5.1 Test type:** Click on Log Out icon placed either in top navbar or mobile sidenav.
+Does the user
+    log out successfully?

-    Result: Positive.
+**Result:** Positive.
 The user can log out using log out icon.

-6. **Add Guitar!/All Guitars Page**
+#### 6. Add Guitar!/All Guitars Page

 **C in CRUD - Creating**

-    6.1 Test type: The logged in/registered user can use Add Guitar! option in the navbar/sidenav.
+**6.1 Test type:** The logged in/registered user can use Add Guitar! option in the navbar/sidenav.
     Does the Add Guitar! page render correctly?

-    Result: Positive.
+**Result:** Positive.
 The page renders correctly.
 The user can see Add Guitar form.

-    6.2 Test type: The user submits an empty form.
+**6.2 Test type:** The user submits an empty form.
 Does the system come back with an error?

-    Result: Positive.
+**Result:** Positive.
 The user sees a reminder no field can be left blank.

-    6.3 Test type: The user completes all required fields in the form and hits Add Your Guitar button.
+**6.3 Test type:** The user completes all required fields in the form and hits Add Your Guitar button.
         Does the user submit the form successfully?

-    Result: Positive.
+**Result:** Positive.
 The form is successfully submitted.

 **R in CRUD - Reading/Viewing**

-    6.4 Test type: The user clicks on guitar card.
+**6.4 Test type:** The user clicks on guitar card.
 Does the image upload correctly (using url)?

-    Result: Positive.
+**Result:** Positive.
 The image uploads the way it should.
 Other details about the added guitar display too.

 **U in CRUD - Updating**

-    6.5 Test type: The update button is clicked by the user.
+**6.5 Test type:** The update button is clicked by the user.
 Does the update option appear in the correct way?

-    Result: Positive.
+**Result:** Positive.
 The user can update the info on the guitar card.

-    6.6 Test type: The user clicks on save button.
+**6.6 Test type:** The user clicks on save button.
 Does the user record the changes by clicking the save button?

-    Result: Positive.
+**Result:** Positive.
 The changes are saved successfully and displayed correctly in the updated guitar card.

 **D in CRUD - Delete**

-    6.7 Test type: The user clicks on delete button in All Guitars page.
-Does the delete button remove the guitar information card completely?
+**6.7 Test type:** The user clicks on delete button in All Guitars page.
+Does the delete button remove the guitar
+    information card completely?

-    Result: Positive.
+**Result:** Positive.
 The guitar card is removed.

-7. **Error Page**
+#### 7. Error Page

-    7.1 Test type: User typed the wrong url name.
+**7.1 Test type:** User typed the wrong url name.
 Does the error message appear?

-    Result: Positive.
+**Result:** Positive.
 The error page appears.

-    7.2 Test type: User clicks on Back to Homepage button.
+**7.2 Test type:** User clicks on Back to Homepage button.
 Does the button action redirect the user to homepage (About Us...)?

-    Result: Positive.
+**Result:** Positive.
 The user is redirected to About Us... page (homepage).

 ### Bugs